doppar/docs/3.x/entity-orm.md

 > Note: These methods are non-intrusive and designed for development use only.

 ### Collections
-As observed, Eloquent methods such as `all` and `get` are designed to fetch multiple records from the database.
+As observed, Entity methods such as `all` and `get` are designed to fetch multiple records from the database.
 Rather than returning a standard PHP array, these methods yield an instance of `Phaseolies\Support\Collection`, providing a rich set of tools to work with the retrieved models efficiently.

 If you want to convert collection to array, you can use `toArray()` method.
 ```php